 - Mother Care: nappies, milk, food, medicine and more.

-- Essential food products: rice, pasta, flour, tinned items, biscuits, soup, cereal, UHT milk and more.
+- Essential food products: rice, lentils, flour, oil, salt, pasta, sugar, tinned items, biscuits, soup, cereal, milk and more.

 Why are we doing this?